Vince-Diversity/Project-Acceleration/_posts/2023-04-27-what-is-the-gameplay.markdown

 So what kind of game would it be, without branching storylines, and without puzzles or boring fetch quests?
 Is it even a game anymore?

 The "gameplay" idea of this project is inspired by Yume Nikki.
 All gameplay is about dreamwalking.
 It is barely a game.
 And even less a visual novel.
 Just an interactive book, but with a twist: you might find some useful items.
-Roller skates to make move around faster.
+Roller skates to move around faster.
 Wings to explore more freely.
 Lenses to view the world differently.